Site123456/deepweber/README.md

 | **DevX**         | CLI interface                          | ⏳      |
 |                  | Modular documentation                  | ⬜      |

-✅ Implemented   ⬜ Planned ⏳ Made but not published on current version
+✅ Implemented   ⬜ Planned ⏳ Made but not published
 ---
 🔍 Features in Progress

 Remote multi-server IP rotation with configurable intervals only local network works for now

-Supported OS for remote nodes: Ubuntu only
+Seperation of python to multiple so it fits the limit of 1000 lines at mat in one file

-🛠️ Next Steps
+Supported OS directly for IP insted of web sockets

-PDF & text data gathering
+🛠️ Next Steps not started yet

 Fine-tuning phase 1

 Basic next-word prediction from collected data

 Fine-tuning phase 2

 ---
 **Version:** 1.0.2 | **Python:** 3.8+ | **Updated:** 07 FEB 2026